 Following the hearing on the formal complaint, the master files a report with the Commission.
 The report includes a statement of the proceedings and the master’s findings of fact and conclusions of law with respect to the issues presented by the formal complaint and the judge’s answer.

-Upon receipt of the master’s report, the judge and the examiner are given the opportunity to file objections to the report and to brief the issues in the case to the Commission.
+Upon receipt of the master’s report, the judge and disciplinary counsel are given the opportunity to file objections to the report and to brief the issues in the case to the Commission.
 Prior to a decision by the Commission, the parties are given the opportunity to present oral arguments before the Commission.

 Disposition of Cases After Hearing